erikras/postmessage-client-server/README.md

 > A simple promise-based client and server to communicate between pages and iframes with postmessage.

 All data passed will be serialized with JSON.
-Uses [when.js promises](https://github.com/cujojs/when).
+Uses [Bluebird promises](https://github.com/petkaantonov/bluebird).

 ## Installation